zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone09.md

 possibility is not in common use.

-This test case only checks for MX record and ignores the possibility to use address records for email since the.
+This test case only checks for MX record and ignores the possibility to use address records for email.

 Even if not mentioned in [RFC 2142], there are some exceptions to the rule to include MX and mail target for a domain.

-The purpose of zone in the .ARPA tree is to hold infrastructural identifier, and it is not expected that those are used as [Email Domains][Email Domain] ([RFC 3172]).
+The purpose of a zone in the .ARPA tree is to hold infrastructural identifier, and it is not expected that such a zone name is used as [Email Domain] ([RFC 3172]).
 This also means that the well known mailbox is not expected for reverse zones (zone under in-addr.arpa or ip6.arpa).
 Such zone are therefore excluded from the requirement of MX in the apex.